Endorphins: Mechanism of action

 Endorphins are released from the pituitary gland, typically in response to pain, and can act in both the central nervous system (CNS) and the peripheral nervous system (PNS).
 In the PNS, β-endorphin is the primary endorphin released from the pituitary gland.
 Endorphins inhibit transmission of pain signals by binding μ-receptors of peripheral nerves, which block their release of neurotransmitter substance P. The mechanism in the CNS is similar but works by blocking a different neurotransmitter: gamma-aminobutyric acid (GABA).
 In turn, inhibition of GABA increases the production and release of dopamine, a neurotransmitter associated with reward learning.

 Functions

 Endorphins play a major role in the body's inhibitory response to pain.
 Research has demonstrated that meditation by trained individuals can be used to trigger endorphin release.
 Laughter may also stimulate endorphin production and elevate one's pain threshold.

 Endorphin production can be triggered by vigorous aerobic exercise.
-The release of β-endorphin has been postulated to contribute to the phenomenon known as a "runner's high".
-However, several studies have supported the hypothesis that the runner's high is due to the release of endocannabinoids rather than that of endorphins.
-Endorphins may contribute to the positive effect of exercise on anxiety and depression.
-The same phenomenon may also play a role in exercise addiction.
-Regular intense exercise may cause the brain to downregulate the production of endorphins in periods of rest to maintain homeostasis, causing a person to exercise more intensely in order to receive the same feeling.
+The release of β-endorphin has been postulated to contribute to the phenomenon known as "runner's high".
+However, experimental blockade of the mu opioid receptor has shown that endorphins are not strictly necessary for the development of exercise-induced euphoria.
+It has been suggested that other neurotransmitters, namely endocannabinoids, are more likely contributors.
+Endorphins may partially mediate exercise-induced analgesia.